 The Cost of Living in Panama City

-Monthly rent for an apartment located in one of Panama City’s cheaper neighborhoods is likely to cost somewhere in the region of $500 – $800.
+Monthly rent for a 1-bed apartment located in the city center will likely cost somewhere in the region of $900-$1000.
+For a 1 bed outside of the city center, rent usually amounts to $600-$700 per month.
 Hiring a maid to do the housework is popular among capitalinos (Panamanian Panama City dwellers) and expats alike.
 A full-time live-in maid costs around $250 per month, whereas as-and-when visits for quick cleans or cooking meals are usually priced at around $15 apiece.
 Expats in Panama City often use Taxis for journeys that are too far to travel on foot.
 Taxis are convenient here because they are everywhere and their fares are cheap.
-Do not expect your ride to set you back more than $5 even if you are traveling for some distance at a busy time of day.
+Do not expect your ride to set you back more than $3-$5 for distances of around 3 miles.
+Even if you are traveling for some distance at a busy time of day, don’t expect your fare to rise far in excess of $10.
 Cinema tickets are $6 and movies are usually screened in their original language subtitled in Spanish.

 Panama City is big and increasingly international.
-You will encounter all manner of restaurants here serving kinds of food.
+You will encounter all manner of restaurants here serving all kinds of food.
 Local Panamanian cuisine is often the cheapest option, but by no means the least flavorsome.
 Formed of a blend of indigenous, Spanish, and African influences, Panamanian food is a culinary reflection of the country’s peoples and its culture.
-Corn is the primary Panamanian staple, but those moving to Panama will quickly discover that beans, rice, veg, meat, and seafood are popular ingredients here too. $10 is the most you will pay for a meal at a local eatery.
-Chinese, Italian and plenty of other popular international cuisines can be found here and in most of Panama’s other cities too, but they are likely to cost a little extra.
+Corn is the primary Panamanian staple, but those moving to Panama will quickly discover that beans, rice, veg, meat, and seafood are popular ingredients here too. $10 is what you can expect to pay for a basic meal without drinks at a local eatery.
+Depending on what you eat, a meal at mid range restaurants will cost more, somewhere around $20.
+Chinese, Italian and plenty of other popular international cuisines can be found here and in most of Panama’s other cities too, but they are likely to be a lot more expensive.
 Beers can be bought for as little as a buck at cheaper bars.

 If you want to keep the costs down when cooking at home, try your hand at local recipes.
 You will find plenty of budget supermarkets throughout the city stocked with inexpensive ingredients used in Panamanian cooking.
 Many also stock American and other international foods, but again, these options tend to be more expensive.